ihonwub/refactored-robot/README.md

-# Refactored Robot - GitOps Demo
+# Refactored Robot - GitOps Demo POC

-A demonstration of GitOps practices using ArgoCD with Argo Rollouts for advanced deployment strategies across multiple environments.
+A proof-of-concept demonstrating GitOps practices using ArgoCD with Argo Rollouts for automated multi-environment deployments.

 ## Overview

-This repository showcases a complete GitOps workflow that automatically promotes container images through development, QA, and production environments using:
+This demo repository showcases an automated GitOps workflow that promotes container images through dev → QA → production environments using:

 - **ArgoCD ApplicationSets** for multi-environment management
-- **Argo Rollouts** for advanced deployment strategies (Blue/Green and Canary)
+- **Argo Rollouts** for Blue/Green and Canary deployment strategies
-- **Automated image promotion** with commit tracking via Git notes
+- **Automated image promotion** with Git notes metadata tracking
-- **Helm templating** for environment-specific configurations
+- **Rendered manifests pattern** for environment-specific configurations

+**Image Source**: Container images are built and pushed from the [curly-spork repository](https://github.com/ihonwub/curly-spork).
+Changes to that repository trigger new builds that flow through this promotion pipeline.

 ## Repository Structure